SophiaBelkin/BelkinCodingBootcamp/README.md

 ## 2. Add ESP8266 Library to the IDE
 1. Launch the Arduino application, click on File > Preferences
-* On Windows, click on 'File' (at the top of the window), then 'Preferences'
-* On OS X, click on 'Arduino' (at the top), then 'Preferences'

 2. Enter `http://arduino.esp8266.com/stable/package_esp8266com_index.json` in the "Additional Boards Manager URLs:" field

 <img src="https://github.com/SophiaBelkin/BelkinCodingBootcamp/blob/master/images/PereferencesWindow.png?raw=true">